 In addition to the numerous helpful articles published on the Psi Chi website, Psi Chi publishes a quarterly periodical called Eye on Psi Chi, which is delivered to the Department office.
 Copies are available for Psi Chi members.
 This magazine addresses issues relevant to students in the field of psychology, and students are encouraged to obtain a copy each quarter.

 In addition, Psi Chi publishes the Psi Chi Journal of Undergraduate Research.
-This journal publishes research conducted by undergraduate students; Kayla Duncan recently had a manuscript published in this journal, under the mentorship of Dr. Farrah Hughes.
+This journal publishes research conducted by undergraduate students; Former Clinical/Counseling graduate student, Kayla Duncan previously had a manuscript published in this journal, under the mentorship of Dr. Farrah Hughes.
 Graduate students may publish in this journal as long as the research they are presenting was conducted during their undergraduate studies.

 More information about Psi Chi publications, student resources, and financial awards can be obtained online at www.psichi.org.